RoopeshSinghal/30-Days-30-SQL-Functions/Day 1.md

 ## Day 1: COUNT()

-The `COUNT()` function in SQL returns the number of records returned by a query.
+The SQL `COUNT()` function returns the number of records returned by a query.
 It is often used to count rows or specific values within a dataset.

 # Syntax:
 ```sql